 About ADS Institute

-Established to ensure dental safety remains a priority—continuing the development and dissemination of up-to-date, evidence-based recommendations for thousands of dental health care professionals and protecting patients everywhere.
+Established to ensure dental safety remains a priority—continuing the development and dissemination of up-to-date, evidence-informed recommendations for thousands of dental health care professionals and protecting patients everywhere.

 The Situation